 - Collection of MLP waste from areas of generation including rural and hard-to-reach areas

-- Quality control and standardisation of MLP waste and resulting recycled plastic pellet
+- Quality control and standardization of MLP waste and resulting recycled plastic pellet

 Benefits of MLP Recycling